 Musical styles have changed, as have preferences, over the last two centuries, adding to the growth and evolution of schools of playing as well as distinct approaches.
 The technique is often viewed as executed by personal preference of music, expressing the individual’s emotions as well as mental and physical aspects he is feeling.

 Having a dynamic range that was narrower and smaller octaves combined to make the pianoforte somewhat quieter.
-Starting during Beethoven’s time, the fortepiano evolved into a closer resemblance of the modern piano, which was in wide use by the nineteenth century.
+Starting during Beethoven’s time, the fortepiano evolved into a closer resemblance to the modern piano, which was in wide use by the nineteenth century.
 In addition to featuring an octave higher, they also added about thirty more keys, extending not only the deep base range but also the high treble range.

-As they were mass produced in factories, families could better afford uprights, as also could music halls and pubs.
+As they were mass-produced in factories, families could better afford uprights, as also could music halls and pubs.
 This particular evolution brought entertainment in the form of a solo pianist or in combination with a band.
 Pianists accompanied singers and dancers just as their predecessors did before them with the harpsichord.

 More Music Genres